Race relations at home and abroad

 After the war

 In the mid-1980s, African American veterans of the Vietnam War were twice as likely as White veterans to experience post-traumatic stress disorder (PTSD), with a prevalence of 40%.
 Reasons for the disparity in PTSD prevalence could include social and racial discord during the war, institutional racism within the military, and racism after the war.
 Black troops were also more likely than White troops to relate to the Vietnamese people as an impoverished, non-white group.
 Additionally, Black troops were less likely to rationalize brutal violence employed against the Vietnamese and were significantly more disturbed by it than White troops.
 It has been speculated that White troops were more able to dehumanize the Vietnamese than Black troops.

-According to psychologists Richard Strayer and Lewis Ellenhorn, African American veterans struggled more than other veterans with a return to civilian life and unemployment on the basis of their race. – Wikipedia
+According to psychologists Richard Strayer and Lewis Ellenhorn, African-American veterans struggled more than other veterans with a return to civilian life and unemployment based on their race. – Wikipedia

 “NO VIETNAMESE EVER CALLED ME NIGGER”